pisomojadogrande/aws-static-site-s3-cloudfront-acm-route53/README.md

 To get started:
 1. Launch the template at cfn/main.yaml.
 You will need to specify the domain name at which you want to run this site, e.g. mysite.example.com; and the Route53 id of the public hosted zone for example.com.
 Because a CloudFront distribution takes a while to deploy (15-30m), this step will take some time.
 2. Copy some content into the S3 bucket created by the template.
-You will need at least an index.html
+You will need at least an index.html.
+Don't forget the `ContentType: text/html`